1.

-animals in general, are usually in a thermal steady state with respect
+and animals in general, are usually in a thermal steady state

-convection, and evaporation.
-Unless the organism has more heat than can
+Unless the organism has more heat than can be eliminated by

 cf. section 2).
 This is

-radiation is easily estimated, convection requires more effort and some
+While radiation is easily estimated, convection requires more

 2. Free convection

-object being cooled to the surrounding environment.
-In free convection,
+the object being cooled to the surrounding environment.
+In free

 due to free convection.
 The Nusselt number is the ratio of the